 Economical engines make the Renault Kadjar a tempting choice for the small SUV buyer

-Fuel economy is a strong point of the Kadjar, although the frugal diesel engine is no longer available and that might limit the car’s appeal to some buyers.
-That engine could hit over 55mpg, while the remaining petrol returns up to 44mpg, which is on par with rivals.
-Renault's EasyLife package provides a tempting selection of benefits including affordable servicing, while insurance costs will be largely comparable to other cars in this class.
+Fuel economy is a strong point of the Kadjar, although the frugal diesel is no longer available and that might limit the car’s appeal to some buyers.
+That engine could hit more than 55mpg, while the remaining petrol returns up to 44mpg, which is on par with rivals.
+Renault’s EasyLife package provides a tempting selection of benefits including affordable servicing, while insurance costs will be largely comparable with other cars in this class.

 Renault Kadjar MPG & CO2

-The 1.3-litre petrol engine in the Kadjar is relatively efficient but doesn’t have a particularly appealing Benefit-in-Kind (BiK) band for company-car drivers.
-Rivals with hybrid engines will be more suitable for business users, as will the upcoming Renault Austral E-Tech hybrid.
-The 1.5-litre dCi diesel steals the show with its 55mpg fuel economy but it’s no longer available new.
-Every version of the Kadjar costs the same £150 in annual road tax.
+The 1.3-litre petrol engine in the Kadjar is relatively efficient but doesn’t have a particularly appealing Benefit-in-Kind (BiK) band for company car drivers.
+Rivals with hybrid powertrains will be more suitable for business users, as will the upcoming Renault Austral E-Tech hybrid.
+The 1.5-litre dCi diesel steals the show with its 55mpg fuel economy, but it’s no longer available new.
+Every version of the Kadjar will cost the standard VED (road tax) rate each year.

-The TCe 140 petrol returns solid fuel economy of 44.1mpg, but its CO2 emissions are relatively high, with the top-spec GT Line version putting out 152g/km placing it in the higher end of the BiK tax bandings.
+While the TCe 140 petrol returns solid fuel economy of 44.1mpg, its CO2 emissions are relatively high, with the top-spec GT Line version putting out 152g/km and placing it at the higher end of the BiK tax bandings.

-The Kadjar’s insurance groups range from 17 for the entry-level 1.5-litre diesel, rising to group 19 for the top of the range diesel.
+The Kadjar’s insurance groups range from 17 for the entry-level 1.5-litre diesel, rising to group 19 for the top-of-the-range diesel.
 Petrol-engined models range from group 19 to group 23.
-Those groups are generally on par with the Nissan Qashqai and even a regular family hatchback like the Ford Focus.
+Those groups are generally on par with the Nissan Qashqai and even a regular family hatchback such as the Ford Focus.